Family-to-Family Education Program

 The programs are taught by family members; people who have lived the journey and can relate on a personal level to those seeking knowledge and comfort.
 These volunteers are trained by NAMI Mass according to the best practices instituted by NAMI National.
 The highest standards are maintained by this practice and are governed by the oversight of each program’s Steering Committee and the Education Committee.

-If you’re interested in taking a class, review the current schedule of classes offered below.
-Please contact one of the teachers listed to get more details.
-Advance registration is required.
-We cannot accommodate walk-ins.
+If you’re interested in taking a course, review the current schedule of courses offered below and please contact one of the teachers listed to get more details.

 *NOTE: if the current course is Closed/Full, please contact us at (617)984-0527 to inquire about future courses.

 NAMI Family-to-Family: Evidence Meets Experience By Ken Duckworth, M.D., NAMI Medical Director summarizes the findings of a randomized study conducted of the Peer-taught Family to Family Education Program which states there’s evidence that Family to Family is effective for enhancing coping and empowerment of families of persons with mental illness (Psychiatric Services 62:591–597, 2011) Outcomes of a Randomized Study of a Peer-Taught Family-to-Family Education Program for Mental Illness (PDF).
 NAMI Family-to-Family: Evidence Meets Experience By Ken Duckworth, M.D., NAMI Medical Director summarizes the findings

 Class 1: Introduction: Special features of the course; learning about the normative stages of emotional reactions to the trauma of mental illness; our belief system and principles; your goals for your family member with mental illness; understanding illness symptoms as a “double-edged sword.”